expo/expo/docs/pages/versions/unversioned/sdk/background-fetch.md

 ## Triggering background fetches

-Background fetches can be difficult to test because they happen inconsistently and far into the future.
+Background fetches can be difficult to test because they can happen inconsistently.
+Fortunately, you can trigger background fetches manually when developing your apps.

 For iOS, you can use the `Instruments` app on MacOS to manually trigger background fetches: